I know I have previously said that I am “allergic to white paint”.

 And also notice that the drawer is still full of 3rd grade art projects from my now 7th grader.
 I don’t empty drawers either.
 I am kind of a rebellious furniture painter.
 Lol.

-We sealed the dresser with this water based topcoat.
+We sealed the dresser with a water based topcoat – Modern Masters MasterClear in Satin.
 I am not a fan of wax no matter how much people try to get me to love it.
 But you can’t leave chalktype paint CLEARCOAT-LESS.
 It’s thirsty.
 It MUST have a sealant.
 Apply it with the same brush.
 So fast and easy!

 And here is how the piece turned out.